 To me the appeal system is most unsatisfactory.
 The appeals at the moment lie directly from the Local Courts to the Supreme Court, no appeal to the District Courts being possible.
 The only connection which the District Courts have with the Local Courts is in the enforcement of the Local Court decision by the District Court, and where the District Court makes an order staying proceedings at a Local Court if the proceedings are such that they could have been instituted before the District Court.
 Professor Nash suggests in his paper "The Development of the Magistracy in the Territory of Papua and New Guinea" that an intermediate tribunal should entertain appeals from the Local Courts, and he further suggests that the District Court is the appropriate court.
-I think instead of creating a new tribunal between the Local Court and the Supreme Court, the District Court may be given appellate jurisdiction in addition to its jurisdiction as a court of first instance.
+I think instead of creating a new tribunal between the Local Court and the Supreme Court, the District Court may be given appellate jurisdiction in addition to its jurisdiction as a court of first instance the decisions have been reached.

-A great number of customary offences and customary disputes over property are dealt with in the Local Courts.
-There has never been any published report on how the decisions have been reached.
 It is understandable that in a multi-tribal society as Papua and New Guinea, with its varied cultures and customs, it is difficult to have uniformity in decisions, but it is better to have some guideline.
-Section 10 of the Nature Customs (Recognition) Ordinance 1963 comes to the rescue where there are conflicts in customs.
+Section 10 of the Native Customs (Recognition) Ordinance 1963 comes to the rescue where there are conflicts in customs.
 Where two customs are in conflict the court is to consider all the circumstances and adopt the system which does justice in the case.
 This presumably is how the conflicts are solved.
 It is hoped that there will shortly be a Supreme Court division laying down guidelines to the Local Courts in this area of the law.